komalsorte/Inventory-System-for-Mercury-Wireless/README.md

 #### Delete Ticket
 Delete button will enabled once valid ticket id is searched.
 You can delete the ticket by  clicking on the Delete button.
 ![alt text](https://github.com/komalsorte/Inventory-System-for-Mercury-Wireless/blob/master/img/TicketDeleted.png)

+## Technologies Used
+- Python Flask: For backend.
+API for CRUD
+- React.js: Front end